Fees and Expenses

 (Notes: The graduation fee does not include the cost of cap and gown rental.)

 Nonresident Tuition is not charged for Continuing Education or Open University courses.
 Fees for Cal State East Bay Continuing Education courses vary, depending on the type of course selected.
-Visit the Division of Continuing and International Education website at http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses.
+Visit the Continuing Education website at http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses.

 Planning, Enrollment Management, and Student Affairs (Executive Director of Financial Aid, Rhonda C. Johnson) coordinates financial assistance for students at Cal State East Bay.
 The following information is available from Enrollment Management in the first floor lobby of the Student Services and Administration building.
 Students may also call Financial Aid at (510) 885-2784.

 - A description of the federal, state, institutional, local, and private student financial assistance programs available to students who enroll at Cal State East Bay